digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 ### Log into OpenFaaS using faas-cli

-You can install the CLI with a curl utility script, brew or by downloading the binary from the releases page.
-Once installed you'll get the faas-cli command and faas alias.
-More details can be found here <https://docs.openfaas.com/cli/install/>
+You can install the CLI with a curl utility script, with brew, or by downloading the binary from the releases page.
+Once installed, you will get the faas-cli command and faas alias.
+For more details, see the official [installation guide](https://docs.openfaas.com/cli/install/).

 First, extract the password: